borispovod/crypti-dapps-docs/MessagingDapp.md

 },
 ```

-With our API routes now defined.
-Let's complete the `add` function of our prototype, which will accept the following query parameters:
+With our API routes now defined, let's complete the `add` function of our prototype, which will accept the following query parameters:

   * **secret** - The password of the sender's account.
   * **recipientId** - The recipient's unique identifier.